-A modern bungalow style home with concrete surfaces, minimalist design and inviting outdoor spaces, all with stunning vineyard views of NorthernCalifornia'swine country.
-Built in the 1960's, the property was in desperate need for an overhaul, so the new owners brought on Amy Weaver Design to up the style.
+A modern home (opens in new tab) in a bungalow style with concrete surfaces, minimalist design and inviting outdoor spaces, all with stunning vineyard views of NorthernCalifornia'swine country.
+Built in the 1960's, the property was in desperate need for an overhaul, so the new owners brought on Amy Weaver Design (opens in new tab) to up the style.
 The designers came in and created a calm and modern look, using light woods, concrete flooring, grey and stone worn cabinets, and Phillip Jeffries wallpapers.

 The designers installed lacquered flooring in the foyer / entrance hall in a shiny black finish.
 A reproduction from Myra Hoeffer’s estate in white plaster was heavily gilded to create a dramatic backdrop to the quietude of the finishes in the home.